 Surgery can be done with minimally invasive techniques (endoscopically) which is our preferred technique, some direct approach through line hairline incision or upper eyelid incision have been described.
 Migraine surgery usually takes about 30min-1h.

 - Nasal trigger point

 Surgery can be done endoscopically, by direct vision or combination.
 This surgery usually takes about 30min-1h based on the technique used and severity of the pathology.

 - Occipital trigger point

-Migraine surgery for this site is done by an incision in back of the scalp in lower part of the hairline.
+Migraine surgery for this site is done by an incision in the back of the scalp in the lower part of the hairline.

 - Less common trigger points:

 - Auriculotemporal trigger point: is located in the temporal area along the hairline, slightly outside of the usual temporal trigger point.
-Nerve can be irritated by temporal artery or fascial band, surgery for this trigger point can be done in office under local anesthesia using a small incision in 15-30 minutes.
+The nerve can be irritated by the temporal artery or fascial band, surgery for this trigger point can be done in-office under local anesthesia using a small incision in 15-30 minutes.